nmset/S7/README.md

 Right click on the 'Scan' button to set the device properties.

+'Ctrl - right' click on the 'Scan' button to define stamps.

+Press 'Esc' to cancel and reset a scan project.

 Outputs:

  - a single PDF file with the number of requested pages